PortalSpeedruns/portalDocs/documentation/main/00-introduction.md

 ### Jump Bind
 Next you need to bind the `+jump` command to your scroll wheel.
 This can be done with `bind mwheelup +jump` and/or `bind mwheeldown +jump`
-(This allows us to buffer jumps as we land, which is essential for consistent bunnyhopping / [ABH movement](./movement-and-glitches#basic-movement-abh))
+(This allows us to buffer jumps as we land, which is essential for consistent [bhops](./movement-and-glitches#basic-movement-bunny-hopping) and [ABH movement](./movement-and-glitches#basic-movement-abh))

 ### Quick Save & Load Binds
 First you need to bind the `save` and `load` commands to keys.
 This can be done with `bind [key] "save quick"` and `bind [key] "load quick"`